TNL (political party)

-The party believes in Modern Monetary Theory, and publishes declarations of political donations they receive.
+History

 Foundation and registration

-Victor Kline and three friends founded TNL in response to what they saw as “a government that had apparently mastered the art of bare-faced corruption and an opposition that seemed incapable of calling them out”.
-Initially, the party was named “The New Liberals”.
-Kline claimed that the word “liberal” has twisted into a misnomer by the Liberal Party of Australia, and that many moderate disaffected Liberal and ex-Liberal voters are attracted to TNL.
+Victor Kline and three friends founded TNL in 2019 in response to what they saw as "a government that had apparently mastered the art of bare-faced corruption and an opposition that seemed incapable of calling them out".
+Initially, the party was named "The New Liberals".
+Kline claimed that the word "liberal" has twisted into a misnomer by the Liberal Party of Australia, and that many moderate disaffected Liberal and ex-Liberal voters are attracted to TNL.